chaosaffe/issue-sync/README.md

 ### Authentication

-If `jira-user` or `jira-pass` are provided, both are required, and the application will connect to JIRA via Basic Authentication.
+If `jira-user` or `jira-secret` are provided, both are required, and the application will connect to JIRA via Basic Authentication.

 Otherwise, OAuth will be used.
 In this case, the `jira-consumer-key`, which is the